ibm-cloud-docs/watsonxdata/sbmt_spk_mor_cow.md

 - `--parallelism`: Number of parallel syncs.
 - `--output_path`: Output path for sync results Parquet file.

-When using Multiple Tables Mode, the CoW table names are automatically generated as `{morTable}_cow` for each MoR table..
+When using Multiple Tables Mode, the CoW table names are automatically generated as `{morTable}_cow` for each MoR table.
 Individual CoW table names cannot be specified in this mode.
 {: note}

 ### Schema Level Mode